dalefrieswthat/kubed/docs/installation.md

 2. Set up shell completions and aliases
 3. Configure your shell environment
 4. For zsh users, install oh-my-zsh and Powerlevel10k theme for optimal experience
+5. For fish users, install Starship prompt for optimal experience

 ## Non-interactive Installation